CM4all/workshop/doc/index.rst

 The following commands are available:

+* :samp:`version`: Query the Workshop version number.
+Workshop replies with a datagram containing :samp:`version 2.0.36` (for example).

 * :samp:`progress VALUE`: update the job progress, which Workshop will write to the `progress` column.
 (Note that the old `stdout` protocol for submitting job progress is disabled if there is a